Dimtemp/Azure-Academy/level3a-network-watcher.md

 > **Result**: After you completed this exercise, you have used Azure Network Watcher to test network connectivity to an Azure VM via virtual network peering, network connectivity to Azure Storage, and network connectivity to Azure SQL Database.

+### Objectives

+After completing this lab, you will be able to:

+-  Deploy Azure VMs, Azure storage accounts, and Azure SQL Database instances by using Azure Resource Manager templates

+-  Use Azure Network Watcher to monitor network connectivity